What is Structural Unemployment?

 Although the geographic immobility of a population is not a direct cause of structural unemployment, it can severely worsen its effects.
 For example, if a population in a high unemployment region is not willing to relocate to where jobs are abundant, high unemployment will continue.

 How to Overcome Structural Unemployment?

 It is not easy to overcome structural unemployment.
 Due to the nature and the scale of the changes in an economy, policymakers frequently cannot directly address the problem.
 However, the following actions may be considered to improve the situation:

 1. Education and training

-The government provides support for obtaining education or training to the unemployed to increase their qualifications for finding a job in new industries.
+The government provides support in the form of education or training to the unemployed to increase their skills for finding a job in a new industry.

 2. Relocation subsidies

 The government subsidizes the relocation of unemployed individuals from regions with high structural unemployment to other regions.
 In addition, the government can offer subsidies or incentives to companies to create job opportunities in depressed regions.

 3. Decrease or remove unemployment benefits